-Students will write an analytic paper on the course material.
+Students will write an analytic paper on the main course texts.
 This paper will explore the course readings in relation to a chosen theme.
 Your analysis should offer both a deep reading of the texts and a clear and cogent synthesis that explores those themes in relation to broader questions from the course.